Your Baby’s 1ST Dental Check-up at Apple Dental Care

 1) Lip or Tongue Tie

-If you notice that your baby is not being to take feed properly, there are chances that your baby has a lip or tongue tie.
+If you notice that your baby is not being fed properly, there are chances that your baby has a lip or tongue tie.
 This is why it needs to be checked right away by a dentist, and if required, the tie needs to be relieved as soon as possible.

 2) Baby Teeth